Your First Workflow

 Building Your First Workflow

-You have a task from Chapter 6.
+You have a task in mind.
 Let’s structure it.

 Step 1: Name Your Trigger